Inca Trail Packing List | Inca Trail to Machu Picchu Packing List

 10: Flashlight (torch)

-This item is easy to forget but is a necessity for navigating around your campsite after dark.
+This item is easy to forget, but it is a necessity for navigating around your campsite after dark.
 Simply put, it’s a must for any Inca Trail packing list.

 11: Batteries, Memory Cards, or Whatever Else You’ll Need for Your Electronic Goods